Compyx/1x1editor/README.md

 ## Building

-To build this editor, you need a fairly recent version (R1245 or later) of [64tass](https://sourceforge.net/projects/tass64/).
+To build this editor, you need a fairly recent version (V1.55.2480 or later) of [64tass](https://sourceforge.net/projects/tass64/).
 Either use `make` or run 64tass directly like this:
-`64tass --ascii --case-sentitive --m6502 main.s -o 1x1editor.prg`
+`64tass --ascii --case-sentitive --m6502 src/main.s -o 1x1editor.prg`

 ## Instructions